Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Coordinate-free Operator Learning Across Dimensions

+\textbf{Extension to vector PDEs.} Our proposed approach can be extended to vector PDEs, or more generally \textit{coupled scalar and vector field PDEs}, by computing an extended coordinate-free feature basis $\tilde{\mathcal{B}}$, which includes scalar features $\mathcal{S}$ and vector features $\mathcal{V}$.
+Given this basis, a general class of coupled scalar-vector PDEs takes the form:

+where $f_i:\mathcal{S}\to\mathbb{R}$ are arbitrary nonlinear functions.
+This equation matches the parameterization of \textit{equivariant} functions to actions by the orthogonal group from \cite{villar2021scalars}.
+We bound the degree of the differentials in the basis by $2$ in our work; this can, however, be relaxed based on the problem at hand.

+The methodology for constructing coordinate-free features from a scalar field $s$ remains the same as in \eqref{eq.features}.
+In particular, the scalar features up to order-$2$ will be $\qty{s,\Delta s}\in\mathcal{S}$, and the sole vector feature will be $\grad{s}$.
+For a vector feature $v$ we will have $\expval{v,v}\in\mathcal{S}$ and $v,\Delta v\in\mathcal{V}$, where the latter operator is the component-wise Laplacian.
+Finally, we include terms of the form $\expval{v,\grad\cdot v}\in\mathcal{V}$, which can be formulated in a cordinate-free manner in terms of the Lie derivative, and terms of the form $\div{v}\in\mathcal{S}$, denoting divergence.
+The remaining elements of the library are then computed using the inner product, divergence, and Lie-derivative operations, all of which have coordinate-free formulations in terms of exterior algebra.

 \textbf{Any-dimensional coordinate-free learning.} The Laplacians and inner products are defined as functions of the input scalar fields for any domain --any Riemannian manifold $(\mathcal M, g)$ of any dimension $n$.
-Therefore $\mathcal B$ is defined via a domain- and dimension-independent description.
-The $\hat{\mathcal F}_j$'s are defined as functions of $N(N+5)/2$ features, $(b_1, \ldots, b_{N(N+5)/2})$, independently of the size of the domain of the $b_i$'s (and thus independently of the dimension of the domain of the input 0-forms $\Psi_j$'s).
-Therefore the $\hat{\mathcal F}_j$ can be used to predict the dynamics of a family of PDEs defined in any input space.
+Therefore $\mathcal B$ (or analogously $\tilde B$ in the vector PDE case) is defined via a domain- and dimension-independent description.
+The learned PDEs are defined as functions of $N(N+5)/2$ features, $(b_1, \ldots, b_{N(N+5)/2})$, independently of the size of the domain of the $b_i$'s (and thus independently of the dimension of the domain of the inputs).

-This principle, of using a fixed set of parameters to define models in spaces of any size, is common in machine learning.
-In particular, these ideas appear in equivariant machine learning, where models such as graph neural networks use a fixed set of parameters to define functions on input graphs of any size \cite{ruiz2020graphon, maskey2023transferability, velasco2024graph}.
-The idea in the context of this work is illustrated in Figure \ref{fig01}.
-The theoretical treatment of the topic in the context of machine learning is pioneered in recent work by Levin and D\'iaz \cite{levin2024any}, using tools from the field of representation stability \cite{farb2014representation}.